 The gravestone is composed of brown and cream Italian marble and the inscription reads:

 "ROBERT BROWNING MAY 7 1812 DEC 12 1889".

 In 1906 an inscription was added at the base of the stone:

 "His wife ELIZABETH BARRETT BROWNING is buried in Florence 1806-1861".

 She was a child of Edward Barrett and was an invalid when Robert began a correspondence with her which led to a secret engagement and later marriage.
 Her first work to gain public attention was The Seraphim and other poems.
 After Wordsworth's death it was thought she might succeed him as Poet Laureate but that did not happen.
 Her main work is Aurora Leigh.

 A photograph of the stone can be purchased from Westminster Abbey Library.

-A bi-centenary wreath laying will be held in the Abbey on 7 December 2012.
+A bi-centenary wreath laying was held in the Abbey on 7 December 2012.